 Priority area 4: increased intake of fruits and berries, vegetables, whole grain foods and seafood

 The Norwegian Association of Fruit and Vegetable Wholesalers, the Norwegian Bakery and Confectionary Association and the Norwegian Seafood Federation organizes this focus area.
-They arranged two workshops in 2017.
-By 1st of July 2018 a total of 69 businesses had signed to contribute in this focus area.
-The food supply of vegetables increased by 5 percent, fruits and berries was reduced by 2 percent and fish was reduced by 4 percent from 2015 to 2016.
-The proportion of whole grain flour from Norwegian mills increased by about 3 percent from 2015 to 2016.
+They arranged two workshops in 2017 and two in 2018.
+By 1st January 2019 a total of 69 businesses had signed to contribute in this focus area.
+The food supply of vegetables has been stable, there has been a 1 percent reduction of fruits and berries, and fish has been reduced by 15 percent from 2015 to 2017.
+The proportion of whole grain flour from Norwegian mills increased by about 2 percent from 2015 to 2017.

 Priority area 5: consumer behavior